-The network was developed to address one of the most critical problems that the blockchain sector is faced with: interoperability.
+The network was developed to address one of the most critical problems faced by the blockchain sector: interoperability.

-With the market being in a state of saturated compartmentalization, a need was identified to bring unison to various blockchains that are in operation.
-Blockchains’ essential function as separate groups of information means they are limited when it comes to leveraging information that is possessed by other networks.
+With the market being in a state of saturated compartmentalisation, a need was identified to bring unison to various blockchains in operation.
+Blockchains’ essential function as separate information groups means they are limited when leveraging information possessed by other networks.

-With Polkadot, the posts have been shifted as they aim to integrate a variety of proprietary technologies.
-One notable function is that the technology has the ability to communicate data from private blockchains to public networks, and vice versa.
+With Polkadot, the posts have been shifted as they aim to integrate various proprietary technologies.
+One notable function is that the technology can communicate data from private blockchains to public networks and vice versa.